bowman2001/perplexdoc/content/doc/intro/workflow/getting-started/index.md

 ### Project configuration

 All configuration options are listed in the [Hugo docs](https://gohugo.io/getting-started/configuration/).
-The examples therein are given for a **single configuration file** like {$config.yaml} in your project root directory.
+The examples therein are given for a **single configuration file** like {$hugo.yaml} in your project root directory.
+{.inline}

+{{< mnote >}}
+Hugo changed the name for the main configuration file recently to {$hugo.\*}.
+It has formerly been called {$config.\*} and the old name remains valid.
+{{< /mnote >}}

 The configuration for this project is using the alternative option of a **configuration directory** named {$config} with separate files for the configuration sections.
 For the growing number of options this arrangement is clearer.
-The top configuration file is still called {$config.yaml} the other ones are named like the section they contain.
+The top configuration file is still called {$hugo.yaml} the other ones are named like the section they contain.
+{.inline}

-{{< mnote up=17 >}}
+{{< mnote >}}
-**The section key** needs to be removed in configuration files for sections, because the name of the file already is the section key.
-When you adopt a configuration option from the Hugo docs for modular configuration files, you need to remove it.
-And should you copy a configuration option from a section in a config folder into a single {$config.yaml}, you need to add it again.
-Same goes for TOML and JSON.
+**The section key** is obsolete in separate section configuration files.
+The name of such a file is the key.
+Consider this, when you adopt a configuration option from the Hugo docs, where examples a usually given for a single config file.
 {{< /mnote >}}

 ### Start a project from scratch